Alejandro Duarte

 Alejandro Christoph Duarte Preuss (born 5 April 1994) is a professional footballer who plays as a goalkeeper for Sporting Cristal.
 Born in Germany, he is a former youth international for Peru.

-Career
+Club career

 Duarte is a product of the youth academies of Academia Frama, Esther Grande, Bayer Leverkusen, and Juan Aurich.
 He began his senior career with Juan Aurich in 2013, before moving to Cienciano in 2015.
 The following season, he had a stint with Deportivo Municipal.
 He moved to Mexico in 2017 with USMP, and his success there led to a move to BUAP where he acted as backup goalkeeper.
 In 2019, he returned to Peru with Zacatepec, before moving to Paraguay the following season with Sportivo Luqueño.
 He once more returned to Peru in 2021, signing with Sporting Cristal.

 International career

+Born in Germany, he played for the Peru U17s at the 2011 South American U-17 Championship.
+He was first called up to the senior Peru national team in March 2018.

+Personal life

 Duarte was born in Germany and is of Peruvian descent, and moved to Peru at a young age.
-He played for the Peru U17s at the 2011 South American U-17 Championship.
-He was first called up to the senior Peru national team in March 2018.